 Parmigiano Reggiano (aka the King of Cheese) is our #1 selling cheese at Whole Foods Market.
-It’s the real deal — and we mean it.
 Each year, we hand-select the wheels from Italy and hand-crack them in our stores.
 Why?
-So that you can bring home the freshest, best-tasting wedge you’ve ever had.
-Learn all about Parmigiano Reggiano below, then stop by our Cheese department to stock up.
+So that you can bring home a delicious wedge.
+Learn all about Parmigiano Reggiano below, including what makes ours so special.

 Exclusively for Prime members in select ZIP codes.